How would you life be different if you weren’t caught in the stronghold of your perfectionist and fear of failure?

 Without the clear waters rimming your soul, you believe every intrusive thought that crosses your mind.

 Are you ready to learn how to drink from your own well, how to become the source of your own nourishment, how to access your still point so that you can weather the storms of life?
-If so, I invite you to join me for the next round of Trust Yourself: A 30-Day Course to Help You Overcome Your Fear of Failure, Caring What Others Think, Perfectionism, Difficulty Making Decisions, and Self-Doubt, which starts on Saturday April 25, 2020.
-I look forward to meeting you there.
+If so, I invite you to join me for the 17th round of Trust Yourself: A 30-Day Course to Help You Overcome Your Fear of Failure, Caring What Others Think, Perfectionism, Difficulty Making Decisions, and Self-Doubt, which starts on Saturday March 5, 2022 I look forward to meeting you there.